cknotz/lecube_forecast/README.md

 `lecube_forecast.R` downloads the scraped data from GoogleSheet and graphs them.

-*To do*: Once more data is available, forecast using neural net; add summary stats; wrap in Shiny dashboard
+*To do*: Once more data are available, forecast using neural net; add summary stats; wrap in Shiny dashboard